arpitbansal-exe/event-tracker/README.md

 # 📊 EventTracker C++ SDK

-A lightweight, extensible C++ library to collect, queue, and dispatch event telemetry from client applications to a remote HTTP endpoint.
+**EventTracker** is a lightweight, extensible C++ SDK designed to collect, queue, and dispatch telemetry and event data from client applications to a remote HTTP endpoint.
+It is designed with performance, ease-of-use, and flexibility in mind.

----

-## 🚀 Features
+## ✨ Key Features

-- ✅ **Asynchronous Event Tracking**
+- ✅ **Asynchronous Event Queueing** using a dedicated worker thread
-  Events are queued and sent in the background via a worker thread — non-blocking to your main thread.

-- 📦 **Built-in Device Info Collection**
-  Optionally collect platform, device ID, RAM, and more using flag-based configuration.

-- 🌐 **Configurable Endpoint**
-  Easily initialize and switch environments (e.g., dev/staging/prod).

-- 🧪 **Test Mode**
-  Print payloads locally without making HTTP requests — great for debugging and development.
+- 🧪 **Test Mode** for debugging event payloads without sending HTTP requests

-- 🧵 **Safe Shutdown and Flush**
+- 🧵 **Safe Shutdown and Flushing** before app termination
-  Ensures events in the queue are delivered before exiting.
+- 📦 **Queue Configuration**: Custom batch sizes, retry logic, queue length, etc.
+- 📱 **Device Info** collection via flag-based configuration
+- 🔌 **Pluggable Transport Layer** to support alternate delivery mechanisms

 ---